• Skip to primary navigation

 They are 2-4 inches long, with a smoother skin.
 Most are mild, but sometimes spicy.

-To tell them apart, observe the wrinkles on Padron peppers, and the intricate web-like pattern near the stem end.
+To tell them apart, observe the wrinkles on Padron peppers, and the detailed web-like pattern near the stem end.

 Knowing their differences helps pick the right pepper for your cooking.